 The best time of year to visit Cape Town

 Planning a holiday can be a lot of fun, but there are some big decisions to make before you start.
 The biggest question: what time of year should you visit?
-Read on to find out what the weather is like, how busy the city is, and what things to do in each month of the year.
+Read on to find out the best time to visit Cape Town.

 Visiting Cape Town in January and February

 January is one of Cape Town’s busiest months, and for good reason.
 It’s usually hot and sunny, and there are loads of summer events to attend.
 Summer is in full swing.
 The daily temperatures average between 17°C (63°F) and 28°c (82°F), although it can reach as high as 40°C (104°F).
 Cape Town has a Mediterranean climate, which means that it gets its rainfall in the winter months, so January and February are mostly dry.
 Expect long, warm days with blue skies, when the sun only sets after 8pm and there’s always something going on.
 It can be windy sometimes, and Cape Town is a fantastic windsurfing destination in January and February.
-January is peak season, which means flights and accommodation are a little more pricey, and attractions can be busy so it’s a good idea to plan your timing to get there before the crowds.
+Many people believe this is the best time to visit Cape Town, which means January is peak season.
+Flights and accommodation are a little more pricey, and attractions can be busy so it’s a good idea to plan your timing to get there before the crowds.
 Luckily you have over 14 hours of daylight to work with every day, so you’re in no rush.
 By February, things have calmed down a little, but it’s still quite busy.